Scott8theSun/projects/README.md

-# projects
+# tictactoe.py
-tictactoe.py is a simply grid game that micmicks the game Tic Tac Toe.
+This is a simply grid game that micmicks the game Tic Tac Toe.